Veronica-1/Capstone/README.md

 To include more areas of interest, add pixel locations in the following convention to the nested list called `pixel` in the .ipynb called Process Images: <br>
 [x lower bound, x upper bound, y lower bound, y upper bound]

-### Perform Image Augmention
+## Open the Image Augmentation Notebook .ipynb

-Once we have cropped images, we can apply the `ImageDataGenerator` function from the Python Keras library to augment each one 10 times [2].
+Next, we need to process the crops using an image augmentation function.
+The purpose of this is to prevent the model from learning specific image orientations and to provide it more data to train on.
+We can apply the `ImageDataGenerator` function from the Python Keras library to augment each one 10 times [2].
 You should now have a folder of images ready to be imported into your Python environment.
 For more information on best practices for defining your data augmention function, see the [Keras API](https://keras.io/api/preprocessing/image/)

-## Create Arrays for CNN
+### Model Structure

 At this point, we can begin creating the arrays and dataframes needed to train the deep learning model.
 Below is a diagram of the way this network will be structured.
 We need to generate data for the two sides of the model, the image side and the external data side.